osbuild/osbuild/README.md

   --build-env ENV       json file containing a description of the build
                         environment
-  --store DIRECTORY     the directory where intermediary os trees are stored -l DIRECTORY, --libdir DIRECTORY
+  --store DIRECTORY     the directory where intermediary os trees are stored --sources SOURCES     json file containing a dictionary of source
+                        configuration
+  -l DIRECTORY, --libdir DIRECTORY
                         the directory containing stages, assemblers, and the osbuild library